 The system that you install must be new, UL-listed, in compliance with all applicable standards and laws, and have a two-year minimum warranty on the parts and labor, a five-year minimum warranty on inverters, and a twenty-year minimum warranty on solar panels.

 Additionally, the installation must meet all local, state, and federal codes and meet site criteria regarding total solar resource fractions.
-The system also must be grid-tied, net-metered (for residential installations), and installed by an approved Energy Trust solar trade ally contractor – such as our expert contractors at Sunbridge Solar.
-Systems up to 1,000 kW are eligible for this incentive.
+The system also must be grid-tied, net-metered (for residential installations), and installed by an approved Energy Trust solar trade ally contractor – Sunbridge Solar is a certified Trade Ally

-The Pacific Power Solar Incentive program offers a $0.45 per watt residential rebate with a cap of $3,600 per home.
+The Pacific Power Solar Incentive program offers a $900 per project.
 The system must meet all applicable codes and additional site criteria such as total solar resource fractions, be grid-tied, and be installed by an approved Energy Trust solar trade ally contractor (such as our contractors here at Sunbridge Solar).
 Residential solar energy systems

 The commercial incentives are allocated in steps, with the per-watt amount changing as each previous step’s allocation of funds is used up.
-The amount does not decrease in a linear fashion, but you can estimate the amount that you will receive by checking the Energy Trust of Oregon’s benefits calculator tool.
+The amount does not decrease in a linear fashion, but you can estimate the amount that you will receive by checking out our solar calculator tool.